johnnyw66/SAP2/README.md

 .org 0
 :start
     movwi sp,0xffff   ; since SP is set to 0 on  reset - we don't really need this!
-                      ; a push will decrement SP before placing the low byte ;of the return address on the stack ld r0,count
+                      ; A push or call will decrement SP before placing the low byte ; of the return address on the stack ld r0,count
     call display
     hlt